peter88213/nv_templates/docs/usage.md

 This creates a new project with the narrative structure from a Markdown template file.

+- First, a file select dialog asks for the new project's file name (noveltree v1.4+).
+If you cancel the dialog, you can select the file name later when saving the project.
+- Then a second file select dialog asks for the template file to apply.

 ---

 ## Tools > Story Templates